hershd23/buzzdb-docs/docs/part2/lab3.rst

 We have provided you with ``BufferManager`` stub that contains APIs that you need to implement.
 You should not modify the signature of the pre-defined functions.
 You should also not modify any predefined member variables.
 You are however allowed to add new helper private functions/member variables in order to correctly realize the functionality.
+You have to work on the buffer_manager.cc and buffer_manager.h files.

 Granting Locks
 ~~~~~~~~~~~~~~~~